© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three of a dispersed group of barrows on Beacon Hill/Bulford Down is a scheduled monument protected by Historic England under reference 1009887.
 View the official record →

-Three of a dispersed group of barrows on Beacon Hill/Bulford Down is a Bronze Age funerary monument located in Wiltshire, within the rich archaeological landscape of the Salisbury Plain.
+Three of a dispersed group of barrows on Beacon Hill/Bulford Down is a Bronze Age funerary monument located in Wiltshire, situated within a landscape rich in prehistoric burial activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009887.

 Three of a dispersed group of barrows on Beacon Hill/Bulford Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009887.